BrisaBoards/brisa-frontend/README.md

 Brisa is a web-based organizer app designed with a few main ideas:

-1. You should have access to tools designed for the task at hand, accomplished so far with Kanbans, Sheets, and Whiteboard.
+1. You should have access to tools designed for the task at hand, accomplished so far with Kanbans, Sheets, and Whiteboards.
 2. Cards are the important part, and building on a card should be easy.
 Any card, anywhere, can become a new board (Kanban, Sheet, Whiteboard).
 3. Labels (and tags) allow you to group ideas, and Models allow you to expand on them.